Worksop Factory

 The Worksop Factory is a main food manufacturing site in Bassetlaw District in north Nottinghamshire that makes well-known types of instant food, such as instant noodles, as well as well-known gravy products.

 History

+Unilever a site at East Bridgford.

 In July 1969, £750,000 was invested in a new plant for packet soups, to open in 1971.
-In 1969, the extension to the factory was began by local MP Joe Ashton; it would employ 300 more people.
+In 1969, the extension to the factory was begun by local MP Joe Ashton; it would employ 300 more people.

+A new factory was to be built in early 1975.
+The site was fined in September 1977.

+Packet soups moved to Kent in the early 1990s.

+A distribution centre was built in 1999, with another in Peterborough,which opened on 3 December 1999.

 Industrial action

 In September 1977, a nine-week strike by the TGWU cost the company £5.5m.

 Production

 In the mid-1980s, £2m was invested at the site.
 Cardboard for the tubs is provided by Sonoco Europe, in Chesterfield; the former Robinson Paperboard Packaging was bought in July 2011.

+Every day the site makes 3.7m Oxo cubes.
+Around 50 million Bisto gravy drums are made a year.